Yamaha Tenere 700 vs. KTM 690 Enduro R

 1. Engine & Performance Comparison: Twin vs. Single

-2. On-Road Handling
+2. Road Handling

-The Ténéré, on the other hand, is more good-natured, more forgiving – perfect for riders who venture off-road but don't want to ride at the limit.
-While it doesn't match the raw enduro performance of the KTM, it scores points with stability and control.
+The Ténéré, by contrast, is more forgiving and error-tolerant – perfect for riders venturing off-road but not wanting to push to the limit.
+It doesn’t match the raw enduro power of the KTM but scores points with stability and control.

 4. Maintenance & Reliability